sotrad/SoftwareEngineeringDemo/README.md

-# SoftwareEngineeringDemo By Alex and Sotiris
+# SoftwareEngineeringDemo By Alexandros Lampros and Sotirios Rados
 Please note that sections of the demo video have had to be refilmed at later times because of errors.
+# Known Issues:
-Also there is a typo in Test Case 3 segment where it says "TestUS4" instead of "TestUS3".
+- There is a typo in Test Case 2 segment where it says "TestUS4" instead of "TestUS2".